Civil Service blogs: the user guide

 - what will a reader get out of this post?

 The first point sets a clear objective which provides focus for each post.
-For example, the Civil Service blog has 3 content pillars or themes.
-Each post, category and tag supports at least one of these pillars:
+For example, the Civil Service blog has three main content themes:

-- the vision for 'A Brilliant Civil Service' and one or more of its four supporting pillars: Improved outcomes; Effective leaders; Skilled people; A great place to work
+- the vision of 'A Brilliant Civil Service' and one or more of its four supporting pillars: Improved outcomes; Effective leaders; Skilled people; A great place to work

 - improving the reputation of the Civil Service